Here’s how to delete programs on Mac

 Not everyone realizes that the process of removing apps varies depending on whether you downloaded them from the App Store or the internet.
 Don't worry; it's simple enough — we'll cover all the methods right here, so let's get started.

 How to uninstall App Store apps on a Mac

 To delete an application that you downloaded from the App Store, follow these simple steps:

 Select and hold the app icon until they start to move.

-Confirm you want to delete it by pressing Delete.
+Confirm you want to delete it by clicking Delete.

 If the application you wanted to remove doesn't have the X button, you likely downloaded this app from the internet, and you'll need a different method.
 Jump to the next section.